exaud/android-betterpickers/README.md

 ![BetterPickers Feature Graphic][5]

 DialogFragments modeled after the AOSP Clock and Calendar apps to improve UX for picking time, date, numbers, and other things.
+This custom fork developed by Exaud has adds support for a T9-style keyboard for the Android Wear platform.

 Try out the sample application on [Google Play][6].